3mdeb/news-and-ideas/blog/content/post/2021-12-10-talos2_coreboot_status.md

 * coreboot's CBFS after adding ECC is written to `HBI`,
 * Heads is written to `BOOTKERNEL`.

-## Call for testing

-Due to our limited experience with PPC64 architecture, as well as limited number of hardware configurations we can test, we ask you to test the code in everyday tasks.
-In case of any problems [file an issue](https://github.com/Dasharo/dasharo-issues/issues) and we promise to do our best to fix it.

 #### Testing without actual flashing

 It is possible to test new firmware images without flashing the physical flash